 Eminem’s Wikipedia page provides a good overview of his life, his career and the many controversies therein.

 He was born Oct.
-17, 1972, and will turn 42 this year.
+17, 1972.
 He was raised primarily in a poor neighborhood in Detroit by his single mom, Debbie, after his father left.
 Eminem had a rough relationship with his mom, and that and the absence of his father are themes in many of his songs.

 Eminem spent three years in ninth grade, originally wanted to be a comic-book artist before discovering hip-hop.
 He started rapping at the age of 14, dropped out of high school at 17 and had a daughter, Hailie, with his girlfriend (and later wife) Kim Scott.
 Another rough relationship, another theme in many of Eminem’s songs.

 In a move that’s maybe strange for a guy who goes by a name that’s not his in the first place, Eminem further mixed things up by creating an alter-ego, Slim Shady, whose pretty-awful exploits (like killing his wife and hiding her body with his infant daughter in the car) he sang about.
 To be clear, that wasn’t a true story from Eminem’s life, but his lyrics made a lot of people pretty mad even so.

 His career grew, but so did his struggles; he and Kim married, split up, remarried, split up again; he struggled with drugs and alcohol and went to rehab (a few times).
 He starred in 8 Mile, a movie about life in Detroit that wasn’t entirely autobiographical but wasn’t exactly not, either.
 Struggling teenagers found themselves represented in his music; many parents – and others – found his lyrics misogynistic, homophobic and generally hate-filled.